Qubit regularized $O(N)$ nonlinear sigma models

 We write the Hamiltonian as $H = H_1 + H_2$, where $H_1$ is a sum over single-site terms, and $H_2$ is a sum over nearest-neighbor terms.
-In this basis, $H_1$ is diagonal, while $H_2$ has off-diagonal terms.
+In the local $|\vac\>, |\vec q^{\, k}\>$ basis, $H_1$ is diagonal, while $H_2$ has off-diagonal terms.
 To exploit this fact, we approximate the Hamiltonian as

-which is true for small enough $\varepsilon$.
-Now we can evaluate the trace in the occupation number basis and insert a complete set of states after each time step, which results in a sum over worldline configurations,
+which is valid for small enough $\varepsilon$.
+Now, we can evaluate the trace in our local basis and insert a complete set of states after each time step, which results in a sum over worldline configurations,

-where $\Cfg$ is a worldline configuration on a periodic space-time lattice, and $W[\Cfg]$ is the weight associated with it.
-A configuration $\Cfg$ is then composed of closed loops, each of which can have a given color and orientation.
+where $\Cfg$ is a worldline configuration on a space-time lattice (periodic in the time direction), and $W[\Cfg]$ is the weight associated with it.
+A configuration $\Cfg$ is composed of closed loops, each of which can have a given color and orientation.
 For odd $N$, we can also have a color-neutral unoriented loop.
 All loop configurations are allowed as long as they do not touch each other.

 The weight of a configuration is defined as a product of weights of all the bonds between sites.
-Each site can be either empty (Fock vacuum, $|0\>_x$), or have two bonds, incoming and outgoing.
-For every spatial bond, regardless of color, we pick up a factor of $W_s = e^{-\epsilon J_1}$ and for every temporal bond, we get $W_t = \varepsilon J_2$.
+Each site can be either empty (Fock vacuum, $|\vac\>_x$), or have two bonds, incoming and outgoing.
+For every spatial bond, regardless of color, we pick up a factor of $W_s = e^{-\varepsilon J_1}$ and for every temporal bond, we get $W_t = \varepsilon J_2$.

 The above derivation assumes $\varepsilon$ to be small.
-Therefore, to recover the exact results we can either develop a continuous time formulation, which can be done or we must perform computations at several values of $\varepsilon$ and extrapolate to the $\varepsilon \to 0$ limit.
+Therefore, to recover the exact results we can either develop a continuous time formulation \cite{beard_squarelattice_1998a, beard_simulations_1996, beard_study_2005} or we must perform computations at several values of $\varepsilon$ and extrapolate to the $\varepsilon \to 0$ limit.
 However, we can also consider the above worldline formulation as the definition of an $O(N)$ model on a space-time lattice, and set the weights of the temporal and spatial hops to be the same.
 This gives us a ``relativistic'' model with manifest symmetry between space and time.
-Indeed, this relativistic model is simpler for our purpose and we shall restrict ourselves to it going forward.
+Indeed, this relativistic model is sufficient for our purpose and we shall restrict ourselves to it going forward.